ljw1004/csharpspec/csharp/types.md

 Two things are important to make explicit:

 *  Not all lambda expressions can be converted to expression trees.
 For instance, lambda expressions with statement bodies, and lambda expressions containing assignment expressions cannot be represented.
 In these cases, a conversion still exists, but will fail at compile-time.
-These exceptions are detailed in §6.5.
+These exceptions are detailed in [Anonymous function conversions](conversions.md#anonymous-function-conversions).
 *   `Expression<D>` offers an instance method `Compile` which produces a delegate of type `D`:

     ```csharp